serg-z/Android-NetTool/README.md

     android list target

-Note the id for target (default: Android 4.4.2)
+Note the ID for target (default: Android 4.4.2)

 Prepare project for building